|Dhruba J. Bora||

 Teaching and Research

 Dr. Bora's areas of concentration are international/comparative justice systems, research methods, and statistics; however, he teaches a wide variety of courses such as Crime & the Media, Drugs and Crime, Comparative Systems of Justice, Terrorism, as well as Introduction to Criminal Justice and graduate courses in research methods and statistics.
-In conjunction with his specialization in international criminal justice, his greatest achievement thus far at Marshall has been the development and implementation of a faculty-led study abroad course in criminal justice.
+In conjunction with his specialization in international criminal justice, one of his achievements thus far at Marshall has been the development and implementation of a faculty-led study abroad course in criminal justice.
 Over the past 10 years, he has taken students abroad to study the criminal justice systems of the United Kingdom, France, Ireland, and Northern Ireland.
 The photo below of Dr. Bora and his students was taken at Dunluce Castle, off the coast of Northern Ireland.

 Dr. Bora completed his doctoral dissertation in 2003 on The Influence of Emotional Intelligence on Deviant Behavior.
 His current research interests falls into the comparative realm, primarily comparative policing.
 Dr. Bora also has worked on several projects/grants funded by the U.S. Department of Justice in the area of community policing.
 Furthermore, he has been involved in research in the areas of domestic violence and campus safety and security, and crimes against special populations (e.g., the elderly, homeless, and mentally ill).

 Sites to Consider (click to go to webpage)